-Phoebe is a ceramic artist living and working in Bristol from her home studio where she runs her own practice along side teaching.
+Phoebe is a ceramic artist living and working in Bristol, her studio can be found in Kingswood on Bridge Road, where she runs her own practice along side teaching.
 Her journey through craft begun whilst studying a degree in Embroidery at Manchester Metropolitan University where she graduated in 2010.
 It was here that a love of process and traditional handcrafts were developed and nurtured.
 A fascination in the process of turning raw materials into new objects of function and beauty is of huge importance in the creation of all her work.
 It is imperative that a true understanding of the boundaries in which the craft and process exists is maintained at all times.

 Post university Phoebe found an increasing interest in more three-dimensional forms drew her to explore ceramics, where in pottery classes she felt a instant affiliation with both material and process.
 The way in which the creative process meets the utilitarian in functional ceramics drives her work, blurring the boundaries of the precious with the everyday object.
 Creating elegant forms that are perfect for their intended use in the home.